o3de/o3de.org/content/docs/user-guide/gems/repositories/overview.md

 ---
 linkTitle: Overview
 title: Gem Repository Overview
-description: Gems Repositories provide a way to share additional Gems.
+description: Gems repositories provide a way to share Gems in Open 3D Engine (O3DE).
 weight: 100
 toc: true
 ---

-Gem Repositories provide a way to discover, acquire and share Gems outside those that come with the default Open 3D Engine.
-While most Gem Repositories are hosted online, they can also exist locally on a hard drive which is useful for testing.
+Gem repositories provide a way to discover, acquire, and share Gems that are not included with **Open 3D Engine (O3DE)**.
+Gem repositories are generally hosted online, but you can also add them to your project from a local hard drive which is helpful for testing.

-## Adding an Existing Gem Repository

-### From the Project Manager Gem Repositories Page
+## Add a Gem repository in Project Manager

-Gem Repositories can be added from the Gem Repositories page in the Project Manager.
+You can add Gem repositories from the **Gem Repositories** page in Project Manager.
-1. Press the `Add Repository` button.
-A dialog will open asking for a `Repository URL` or `Local Path`.
+1. Press the **Add Repository** button.
+In the dialogue box that opens you can supply the URL or local path for a Gem repository.
-1. If you have a URL for an online Gem Repository, copy + paste it into the `Repository Path` field and press `Add`.
+1. If you have a URL for an online Gem repository, copy and paste it into the `Repository Path` field and press the **Add** button.
-1. Alternately, if you want to add a Gem Repository on your local hard drive, press the folder button to open the `Browse` dialog, select the Gem Repository folder and press `Add`.
+1. Alternately, if you want to add a Gem repository from your local hard drive, press the folder button to open the `Browse` dialog box, select the folder with the Gem repository, press the **Select Folder** button, and finally press the **Add** button.

-A new entry will be added to the list of Gem Repositories and the Gems provided by the Gem Repository will be available to download and add to your projects.
+A new entry will be added to the list of Gem repositories, and the Gems provided by the Gem repository will be available to download and add to your projects.

-### From the o3de command line tool
+## Add a Gem repository with the o3de command line tool

-Gem Repositories can also be added using the `o3de` CLI tool using the following command:
+You can use the `o3de` CLI tool to add Gem repositories with the following command:
 ```
-scripts\o3de.bat register -ru <Repository URL>
+scripts\o3de.bat register -ru <Gem repository URL>
 ```

-## Anatomy of a Gem Repository
+## Anatomy of a Gem repository

-A Gem Repository contains a `repo.json` file which provides the metadata for the repository including a list of URIs for the Gems it provides.
+A Gem repository contains a `repo.json` file which contains the metadata for the repository, including a list of URIs for the Gems it provides.

 ### Folder structure

-The recommended folder structure is to put the `repo.json` file at the root of your Gem Repository and the `gem.json` files for the Gems it provides in subfolders.
+The recommended folder structure is to put the `repo.json` file at the root of your Gem repository and the `gem.json` files for each Gem it provides in subfolders.
 ```
 /
    repo.json